sliang11/PU-Shapelets/README.md

 == Generate initial positive labeled examples with generateSeeds.m ==

 This is the random seed generator used to generate initial positive labeled examples.
-We have attached the seeds used in our experiments in seeds_Car.txt and seeds_MALLAT.txt, however, feel free to generate you own seeds with the seed generator.
+We have attached the seeds used in our experiments in seeds_Car.txt and seeds_MALLAT.txt.
+However, feel free to generate you own seeds with the seed generator.
-Nontheless, note that the generated seeds will OVERWRITE the two files.
+Nonetheless, note that the generated seeds will OVERWRITE the two files.

 -- necessary parameters --